Urge the governor to take further action

-Please join us in thanking the governor for these bold actions and urge him to issue additional Executive Orders that fully address the climate crisis.
+Please join us in urging Governor Newsom to issue additional Executive Orders that fully address the climate crisis.

 The governor anticipates issuing additional Executive Orders over the weeks ahead.
 To fully address the climate emergency, we urge him to announce other measures including:

 - an immediate halt to new gas and oil drilling permits, a start to the phase-out of fossil fuel production and exports,

 - a commitment to 100% clean electricity by 2030,

 - a dramatic ramp-up of investments in nature-based sequestration through habitat and soils management, and,

 - major investments in community resilience, including regulatory changes that open up markets for clean energy microgrids and decentralized clean energy.

 Our recent draft Executive Order, based on the latest science and rapidly worsening climate reality, calls for net-negative emissions and the start of drawdown by 2030, building on our Climate-Safe California campaign.